Starter Cultures for Making Fermented Sausages

 Cultures can be classified into the following groups:

-• color fixing and flavor forming cultures (color and flavor)
+• Color and flavor forming cultures.

-• surface coverage cultures (yeasts and molds)
+• Surface coverage cultures (yeasts and molds).

 Although commercially grown starter cultures have been around since 1957, it is only recently that sausage equipment and supplies companies carry them in catalogs.
-As the hobbyist-sausage maker becomes more educated in finer aspects of the art of sausage making he will undoubtably start making more fermented sausages at home.

 The most important microorganisms used in starter cultures are: